MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot.md

 ## Introduction
 --->

-Microsoft Copilot or Copilot is an AI companion in Windows, Edge, Bing, and the Copilot mobile app.
+Microsoft Copilot or Copilot is an AI companion in coplilot.microsoft.com, Windows, Edge, Bing, and the Copilot mobile app.
 This article helps you implement security protections to keep your organization and data safe while using Copilot.
 By implementing these protections, you are building a foundation of Zero Trust.

 Zero Trust security recommendations for Copilot focus on protection for user accounts, user devices, and the data that is in scope for the way you configure Copilot.

-Copilot can be introduced in stages, from allowing web-grounded prompts to the Internet to allowing both web-grounded and Microsoft 365 Graph-grounded prompts to both the Internet and to your organization data.
+You can introduce Copilot in stages, from allowing Web-grounded prompts to the Internet to allowing both Web-grounded and Microsoft 365 Graph-grounded prompts to both the Internet and to your organization data.
 This article helps you understand the scope of each configuration and, consequently, the recommendations for preparing your environment with appropriate security protections.

 ## How does Zero Trust help with AI?